 Coaching focuses on individual progress in relation to specific, selective skills.
 The group size is usually smaller up to a one to one coaching to enable more intensive work.
 At the beginning, there is a detailed discussion of what needs to be trained in particular.
 Often these are groups of people who already know and use their strengths well and just want to improve in these areas.

 Learning and practicing mental training is often an important element here as is the constant application of self-reflection.
 In addition, other methods are also used such as parts of the Zurich Resource Model or diagnoses to determine individual competencies.

-Coaching is therefore particularly suitable, for example, for flight students and pilots as well as for all those who would like support in developing their strengths, who want to (re-)orient themselves professionally and/or for those who want to develop further.”
+Coaching is therefore particularly suitable, for example, for flight students and pilots, as well as for all those who would like support in developing their strengths, who want to (re-)orient themselves professionally and/or for those who want to develop further.”